CheronoK/yolo/README.md

 -[DockerCompose](https://docs.docker.com/compose/install/linux/)

 ## Run the System
-First, clone the repo and navigate into the wroking directory:
+First, clone the repo and navigate into the working directory:
 ```bash
 cd yolo
 ```